-The following table sets forth, as of February 26, 2010, the beneficial ownership of each current director, the nominees for director, the Company's executive officers, each person known to us to beneficially own 5% or more of the outstanding shares of our common stock, and the executive officers and directors as a group.
-Percentage of beneficial ownership is based on 45,223,907 shares of common stock outstanding as of February 26, 2010.
+The following table sets forth, as of December 31, 2010, the beneficial ownership of each current director, the nominees for director, the Company's executive officers, each person known to us to beneficially own 5% or more of the outstanding shares of our common stock, and the executive officers and directors as a group.
+Percentage of beneficial ownership is based on 55,059,057 shares of common stock outstanding as of December 31, 2010.

 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission (the "SEC") and includes voting or investment power with respect to the securities.
-Ownership information for those persons who beneficially own 5% or more of our shares of common stock is based upon fillings by such persons with the SEC and other information obtained from such persons, if available.
+Ownership information for those persons who beneficially own 5% or more of our shares of common stock is based upon filings by such persons with the SEC and other information obtained from such persons, if available.

 Unless otherwise indicated, the Company believes that each beneficial owner set forth in the table has sole voting and investment power and has the same address as the Company.
 The Company's directors are divided into two groups - interested directors and independent directors.
 Interested directors are "interested persons" of Fifth Street Finance Corp. as defined in Section 2(a)(19) of the Investment Company Act of 1940 (the "1940 Act").
+Unless otherwise indicated, the address of all executive officers and directors is c/o Fifth Street Finance Corp., 10 Bank Street, 12th Floor, White Plains, NY 10606.